nataliepauchard/backend-rails-travel-tracker/README.md

 ``` <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/jvectormap/2.0.4/jquery-jvectormap.css" type="text/css" media="screen"/> ```

-The tutorial we followed was from this blog: ("https://allegra9.medium.com/react-world-map-75aceda9cc48")
+The tutorial we followed was from this [blog]("https://allegra9.medium.com/react-world-map-75aceda9cc48")

 +++

 ## Images Used

-The front image was pulled from an external source: ("https://images.pexels.com/photos/269888/pexels-photo-269888.jpeg")
+The front image was pulled from an external [source]("https://images.pexels.com/photos/269888/pexels-photo-269888.jpeg")

 The map itself was modified from the original CSS

-## Link to The Travel-Tracker App

-(Travel-Tracker Link Coming Soon)

 ![Image of Map](travel_tracker.png)

 ### Bugs / Fixes

-- There is a bug that is preventing us from deployment.
+- There is a bug that is preventing our frontend from communicating correctly with heroku.
 Likely to be related to user session / cookies.
 Currently in the process of debugging this.

 +++